As Britons embrace digital banking, more branches face the chop

 Royal Bank of Scotland said last month it was inevitable that it would close more of its 1,900 branches after branch transactions fell by 30 percent over the past 3 years.
 Barclays, Lloyds and HSBC are also expected to close branches, according to industry sources.

-The Campaign for Community Banking Services, a lobby group, has warned that further closures could have a damaging impact on rural communities that rely on local branches for banking services and called for measures such as branch sharing to avoid the last branches left in a particular area being shut down.
+The Campaign for Community Banking Services, a lobby group, has warned that further closures could have a damaging impact on smaller rural communities that rely on local branches for their banking services and called for measures such as branch sharing to avoid those which are the last left in a particular area being shut down.

 But the BBA said branches would remain integral to banking in the 21st century.
 It said 2,274 bank branches had been refurbished in the past two years, underlining banks’ commitment to their high street outlets.